-Even if they are not portable, you may be able to apply the service to the amount of service you need to be eligible to retire under your current employer's retirement plan.
+You may be able to apply these types of service toward the total amount of service you need to be eligible to retire under your current employer's retirement plan.
 If so, your retirement benefit will be calculated in portions using the separate AFC, benefit formula and service credit that apply to each type of service.